Priyanka-GD/Priyanka-GD/README.md

 ## Hi there I am Priyanka!
 I recently earned my Master's in Computer Science, focusing on software development, maintenance, and reverse engineering, with further exploration in machine learning and neural networks.
 I have six years of professional experience, where I built a strong foundation in full-stack development.
 Following Agile methodology, I migrated a monolithic architecture to microservices using Java, Angular, PL/SQL, and relational databases.
-I enhanced my skills with Java-based cloud-hosted applications, Angular, and NoSQL databases, and gained experience working with Azure and AWS services.
+I enhanced my skills with cloud-hosted applications using Angular, and NoSQL databases, and gained experience working with Azure and AWS services.

 ## Tech Stack